TheOfficialFloW/Adrenaline/readme.txt

   5) Press X/O on any connection name.
   6) Follow the instructions to update Adrenaline.

-- Changelog v4.3 -
+- Changelog v5 -
   - Added 'Hide DLC's in game menu' functionality.
+  - Readded 'Original' graphics filtering, since PS1 games have got framedrops using custom filters.
   - Fixed corrupted icons bug that was introduced in the previous update.
-  - Fixed bug where the framebuffer was corrupt after loading savestate.
+  - Fixed bug where the framebuffer was corrupted after loading savestate.
   - Adrenaline icon is now hidden in game menu.

 - Changelog v4.2 -